UMUNC/UMUNC/README.md

 This is the online system for UMUNC.

+Version 2.0

 ----------

 Apps
 -------------

-Now this project contains 4 mainly apps/modules:
+Now this project contains 5 mainly apps/modules:

 ####**UMUNC-CORE** (/umunc)
 Basic core of system, including settings, common modules and main url config;